-In this delightful little essay, Schopenhauer analyzes a series of tricks that can help someone prevail in a debate regardless of whether they are right or wrong, and independently of the substance of the issue.
+In this delightful little essay, Schopenhauer analyzes a series of tricks that can help someone prevail in an argument regardless of whether they are right or wrong and regardless of the substance of the issue.

-The sophistries and deceptive methods that the great philosopher brazenly proposes often elicit a smile from the reader.
-However, upon reaching the conclusion of the text, one realizes that what preceded seems, ultimately, more like an exercise in irony and is meant to serve as a warning: "Hardly one in a hundred people is worthy of debating with.
-Let the others say whatever they want – after all, everyone has a right to foolishness."
+The sophistries and misleading methods that the great philosopher unabashedly proposes often bring a smile to the reader’s face.
+Reaching the conclusion of the text, however, one realizes that everything that came before ultimately seems more like an exercise in irony and is meant to serve as a warning: “Barely one in a hundred people is worthy of arguing with.
+Let the rest say whatever they want—after all, everyone has a right to stupidity.”

 Manufacturer